 Web Player

 This guide provides a comprehensive walkthrough for integrating our low-latency WebRTC player into your web application.
+We will use the provided demo package as a reference to break down how the player works, enabling you to adapt it for your own projects with confidence.

-The downloaded package includes:
+The package includes:

 • demo.html: A functional example page with all HTML and JavaScript in one file.